 Fictitious business names do not create legal entities in and of themselves; they are merely names assumed by existing persons or entities.
 Legal agreements such as contracts are normally made under the registered legal name of the business or owner, and the legal name must be used whenever a business sues or is being sued.

-In other words – you would always use the legal business name (i.e. – Summit Land Properties, LLC) when filling out legal paperwork, making offers or signing contracts on behalf of your company.
-The only time you'll use the trade name (i.e. – “Grand River Land Company”) is to act as the brand name of your selling operation when you hold your company out to the public for that purpose.
+In other words, you would always use the legal business name (i.e., Summit Land Properties, LLC) when filling out legal paperwork, making offers, or signing contracts on behalf of your company.
+You'll only use the trade name (i.e., “Grand River Land Company”) to act as the brand name of your selling operation when you hold your company out to the public for that purpose.

 Creating a Clear Separation

-Remember, the whole point of this process is to have two completely separate platforms.
-One to handle the buying activity and one to handle the selling activity.
+Remember, the whole point of this process is to have two completely separate platforms: one to handle the buying activity and another to handle the selling.

-Both websites are set up on separate domain names, the look and feel of both sites are different, there are separate phone numbers listed on the Contact pages of each site, and whatever email service you use – you don't necessarily need to create multiple emails accounts.
-Still, you should have domain forwarding set up for both domains so that the “reply to” address references the domain where people are emailing you from.
+Both websites are set up on separate domain names, the look and feel of both sites are different, there are separate phone numbers listed on the contact pages of each site, and whatever email service you use (you don't necessarily need to create multiple email accounts).
+Still, you should set up domain forwarding for both domains so the “reply to” address references the domain where people are emailing you from.